 Getting Started

-From zero to a running site in under a minute. sitemd works with any AI coding agent that uses skills, MCP, or CLI — Claude Code, Codex, Cursor, Gemini, OpenClaw, VS Code, etc.
+From zero to a running site in under a minute. sitemd works with any AI coding agent — Claude Code, Codex, Cursor, Gemini, VS Code, etc.

 npm (recommended)